Createdd/Writing/2019/articles/JupyterVSCode.md

 If you are having trouble setting up the interpreter, check out the [VScode Docs](http://recordit.co/fxFECb7aby).

+### Installing dependencies with pipenv

+Afterwards you can install the jupyter package with `pipenv install jupyter`.
+Having selected the correct environment, you will be able to develop jupyter cells in VSCode.

-### Using python files with jupyter functionality
+## Using python files with jupyter functionality

 In VSCode you can us the jupyter functionality as cells in python files.
-Executing the cells or running the command `Run Current File in Python Interactive window` opens an executed, notebook similar overview:
+Executing the cells or running the command `Run Current File in Python Interactive window` opens an executed, notebook similar, overview:

 ![Run cells in VSCode](http://g.recordit.co/JM7RyyjISc.gif)

-### Converting python files and .ipynb files
+## Converting python files and .ipynb files

 VSCode provides functionality to convert python files (with the jupyter markup cells) to Jupyter Notebook files.
 This way you can for example import a notebook as python file and run the cells as you would normally do.

 ![Convert notebook files and run them](http://g.recordit.co/DndtyRoXaT.gif)

+See the [docs](https://code.visualstudio.com/docs/python/jupyter-support#_export-a-jupyter-notebook) for more.s

-### Preview a notebook in Vscode (not recommended)
+## Additional: Preview a notebook in Vscode (not recommended)

 There is an extension for VSCode that allows you to display the ***.ipynb** files.
 It is called [VS Code Jupyter Notebook Previewer](https://marketplace.visualstudio.com/items?itemName=jithurjacob.nbpreviewer).
 Even though it is nice to display a full notebook rendered in VSCode, there is no functionality in editing or changing anything like we are used in a notebook.
 So this is simply for previewing.